Car Hire Insurance in Europe

 What is excess insurance for rental cars?

-How does excess insurance work?
+How does car hire excess insurance work?

 The amount of CDW and LDW liability or excess will vary depending on your car rental company as well as the type of vehicle you are renting and the location of your rental.
 In Europe, the excess payment will usually run between € 500 to €2,000 (£430 – 1,750) for a common car type.
 In many cases, the excess or deductible amount will exceed the cost of renting the car.